Showing posts with label speech act theory. Show all posts

 • Contemplative, because every resolution finally returns to the mystery of God who exceeds dialectic.

-In this way, the scholastic disputatio becomes the proper vehicle for what these writings call model-theoretic theology: a discipline that seeks to relate the formal language of faith (T) to the ontology of divine being.
+In this way, the scholastic disputatio becomes the proper vehicle for what these writings call model-theoretic theology, a discipline that seeks to relate the formal language of faith to the ontology of divine being.
 Each disputation, while logically disciplined, remains theological in motive and eschatological in horizon.
-The thesis states what can be confessed; the objectiones test its intelligibility; the responsiones disclose its inner coherence; the nota unfolds its broader theological meaning; the determinatio seals the act of understanding in doxology.
+The thesis states what can be confessed; the objectiones test its intelligibility; the responsiones disclose its inner coherence; the nota unfolds its broader theological meaning; and the determinatio seals the act of understanding in doxology.

 Historical Continuity

 The use of the disputatio situates these essays consciously within the intellectual lineage of the Church.
 Luther, Melanchthon, and their students at Wittenberg employed the disputationes not as scholastic mimicry but as instruments of evangelical clarity.
-The form was not opposed to Reformation insight; it was its chosen discipline.
+The form was not opposed to Reformation insight but its chosen discipline.
 The Disputationes Heidelbergae (1518), Melanchthon’s Loci Communes, and the later Lutheran scholastic systems of Gerhard, Calov, and Quenstedt all employed structured reasoning to preserve the unity of truth and faith.

 By retrieving this form, the Disputationes Theologicae affirm that theology’s rational vocation remains valid.
-The contemporary theologian, no less than the medieval master or the Reformation doctor, must think within ordered form if he is to think at all.
+The contemporary theologian, no less than the medieval master or the Reformation doctor, must think within ordered form if he or she is to think at all.
 The scholastic discipline reminds theology that truth is not spontaneous expression but participation in divine Logos.
-In an age of intellectual fragmentation and performative discourse, the disputatio restores theology’s proper seriousness: its commitment to clarity, coherence, and communion.
+In an age of intellectual fragmentation in which there is a pervasive assumption that theology is more about us than it is about God, the disputatio restores a seriousness to theology, a commitment to clarity, coherence, and truth.

 A Theological Rationale